 The consortium operates pre-competitively, not aiming to develop intellectual property, harnessing the information each company can share with the aim of publishing common findings and strategies to enable all of the oligonucleotide community, regardless of their direct involvement in EPOC, to benefit from enhanced understanding and harmonised approaches.

-Teams have been set up to address the following topics, and the aim for each is to provide an output by the end of May 2019.
+The first set of topics that were investigated are detailed below.
+Papers for these topics were completed in 2H2019 and 1H2020.
 It should be noted that these first topics focus on drug substance, reflecting the priorities identified by the consortium members.

 - Starting materials – justification of the rationale for selection of staring materials (for example amidites) and guiding principles for justification of starting material specifications